LaunchCodeEducation/java-web-development/src/chapters/auth/studio.rst

             }

          }

+.. admonition:: Tip

+   You'll know your filter setup works when you re-start your application and attempt to get to ``localhost:8080`` but instead get redirected to ``/login``.

+   You'll also know that your filters are working if hitting your login and and register forms now renders them without any styling.
+Bonus points if you can determine why this is.

 That's it, that's all.
 You're done.
 Go forth and test the auth flow.
 Then add this to any other Spring project you're working on!